 Address: Carrer Nou de la Rambla, 3-5, 08001 Barcelona

-Website: http://palauguell.cat/ (official website)
+Website: inici.palauguell.cat (official website)

 Palau Güell was a large private home built by Antoni Gaudí from 1885 to 1890.
-It was another commission by patron and wealthy industrialist Eusebi Güell who wanted a mansion that he could also use to entertain guests.
+It was another commission by patron and wealthy industrialist Eusebi Güell, who wanted a mansion that he could also use to entertain guests.

 The centerpiece of the house is a large central room on the main floor that was used for entertaining, religious ceremonies, and parties.
-This room is crowned by a parabolic dome, which lights the whole space through a series of small openings (mimics starlight) and a large central oculus.
+This room is crowned by a parabolic dome, which lights the whole space through a series of small openings (mimicking starlight) and a large central oculus.

 Visitors can also tour horse stables, the coach house, the dining room, musicians’ room, offices, and bedrooms.
 Once on the roof, you also get to see twenty beautiful mosaic chimney pots.
 Audioguides are included with visits and recommended.